 In this situation, the other driver’s liability coverage cannot be applied to the first $15,000 of your injury costs or the first $25,000 of property damage costs.
 Being an uninsured motorist also exposes you to substantial fines and penalties.
-Here’s what you need to know about local laws:
+Learn more about the local laws, how they apply to your case, and what a Lafayette car accident lawyer can do to help.

 What Is Louisiana’s No Pay, No Play Law?